-Jesus, help me to enter into the inexhaustible mystery of your love for me.
-Help me to look upon your cross unflinching, and through it participate in your self-sacrifice of love for the world.
-Help me to accept the love of Mary my heavenly mother and let her lead me to you.
+Jesus, help me to enter into the amazing mystery of your love for me.
+Help me to look upon your cross and know just how much You love me, that You died for me.
+Help me to accept the love of Mary my heavenly mother and let her always lead me to You.
+Amen.